Back

 Outcomes

 What landed was the architecture.
 Operators called out the sidebar, faster loading, and more information visible at once.
-One wrote:

 "Side bar of site → project → quote on the customer record.
 Clear visibility of what exists and their statuses."